microsoft/MentalHealthPlatform/README.md

     node path.js
     ```

-    The console should then print the following statement:
+    The console should then print a statement about the server running on a certain port:

-    > Listening...
+    > Server is running on Port 3000...

 ## Setting up the client